inkarkat/vim-asciinema/README.md

                             Insert a comment at {row}, {col} (first column if omitted) or g:asciinema_DefaultPosition if no
-                            address is given, and clear it again before the next record happens (but show it no longer than g:asciinema_TimedCommentDuration).
+                            address is given, and clear it again before the next frame happens (but show it no longer than g:asciinema_TimedCommentDuration).
 The delay
-                            between the current and the following record is reduced accordingly.
+                            between the current and the following frame is reduced accordingly.

 INSTALLATION